pfgithub/scpl/docs/actions/addtoreadinglist.md

 ## Add to Reading List / AddtoReadingList (internally `is.workflow.actions.readinglist`)

-> This action requires that Shortcuts has permission to use .
+> This action requires that Shortcuts has permission to use WFAddToReadingListAccessResource.

 ## description